 This would be instead of a knowledge factor such as asking customers to input a PIN or a password.
 Which as we know can introduce additional friction into the check-out process and is at a high risk of fraud.

 Looking at the options the banks have, the EBA published an opinion paper that outlines a number of different ways you can achieve inherence through the use of biometrics or customer behavior.

-How do banks go about selecting a biometric solution and what kind of things do they need to be looking out for?
+How do you go about selecting a biometric solution and what kind of things do you need to be looking out for?

 So, I have been a big advocate of positive biometrics for some time.
 Identifying a customer when they are interacting with a previously bound device is less forced and far more organic in the transaction flow.

 Over time, behavioral biometrics has the potential to displace the knowledge factor.
 Many organizations have already begun collecting behavior about customers, so I believe we will be well placed to introduce this for 3D Secure when the time is right.

 Behavioral biometrics is not only good at positively identifying a specific customer but can also quickly identify bad actors.
 For example, when criminals use technologies such as BOTs or RAT software to control transactional flows without the customer's knowledge.